Last Updated on

 So yes, to wrap up:

-- Don’t berate your family constantly about veganism – I like to sneak into their twitter timeline
+- Don’t berate your family constantly about veganism – I like to ‘raise awareness’ by liking vegan-centric posts on twitter that will show up on their feed.

-- Cook delicious vegan food and share it far and wide
+- Cook delicious vegan food and share it far and wide.
+I believe that this one is key.

 - Always make sure you’re first in line for the buffet.